ehonig/UCLAstats20/README.md

 After loading the library, type `notes(#)` where the `#` is replaced with the number corresponding to the chapter number you want to see.
 Current chapters are 1-11.

 This will launch a local shiny app with the course notes and interactive R code environments.

+## Copyright Notice

+The contents of the course notes are the copyright of Dr Michael Tsiang.